 20. The breeder has 'Easter' or 'Christmas' or 'Black Friday' sales.

-This is a sign of a business operation, not a responsible breeder.
+This is a sign of a business operation/backyard breeder, not a responsible breeder.

 21. The breeder lets you bring home a rabbit that is under 8 weeks of age.

-Please do not bring home a rabbit under eight weeks old!!!!!
-Not only is it illegal in most states, but it is also extremely dangerous to the kit, and 9 times out of 10 it will die within a week of you getting it.
-The idea of getting a younger kit so it can 'bond' with you is a myth.
+Never bring home a rabbit under eight weeks old!
+Not only is it illegal in most states, but it is also extremely dangerous to the kit, and it is extremely likely that the baby will die within a week of you getting it.
+The idea of getting a younger kit so it can 'bond' with you is a total myth.
 In reality it puts extreme stress on the kit, leading to enteritis and death.
 Any breeder who would even think of selling a rabbit under 8 weeks is more irresponsible than I can express.

 22. The breeder breeds rabbits that are not purebred.